biroc/simplecrawler/README.md

 ## Design decisions

 * Multi-threaded.
 Basic idea is that workers feed URLs to a multi-threaded priority queue which 'schedules' them to be parsed.
-A For a quick implementation this is a relatively good choice for performance, as you don't have to wait for a result to continue crawling.
-The number of crawlers can be given at initialization.
+For a quick implementation this is a relatively good choice for performance, as you don't have to wait for a result to continue crawling.
+The number of crawlers can be set at initialization.

 * Compliant with robots.txt.